 - Family and Life Course

-Broadly, my research interests lie in the sociological study of: community and crime, LGBTQ community, and family and life course.
+Broadly, my research interests lie in the sociological study of: community and crime, LGBTQ studies, and family and life course.
 More specifically, I am interested in examining how social/community contexts influence individual and aggregate level behaviors.
 My main research focus is on how social disorganization and local institutions influence street crime.
-Methodologically, I mostly use quantitative methods to pursue my research questions.
-Moreover, I started to integrate qualitative comparative analysis (QCA) and statistical analysis in my studies to perform a more nuanced analysis.
-I also have some experience in qualitative data analysis, with one project using content analysis.
+I use a variety of research methods to conduct studies in these areas.
+I am mainly trained in using quantitative methodology such as regression models for categorical and count data and multilevel regression models as well as the geographic information system (GIS).
+I also utilize qualitative comparative analysis (QCA) and qualitative data analysis in my research.
+Moreover, I have received training in using computational methods such as scraping online data from Twitter, YouTube, and Yelp and dealing with “big” data.

 Dissertation Research: The Spatial-Temporal Dynamics of Neighborhood Contexts of Crime